Edwin Black (rhetorician)

 Edwin Benjamin Black (October 26, 1929 – January 13, 2007) was one of the leading scholars of rhetorical criticism.
 He criticized "Neo-Aristotelianism" for its lacking a larger historical, social, political, and cultural understanding of the text and for its concentrating only on certain limited methods and aspects, such as the Aristotelian modes of rhetoric: ethos, pathos, and logos.
 He urged critics to analyze both the motives and goals within situated cultural norms and ideologies.

 Biography

 Born in Houston, Texas on October 26, 1929, Edwin Benjamin Black attended the University of Houston and graduated with a Degree of Philosophy in 1951.
 He earned his Master of Arts in Rhetoric and Public Address in Cornell University in 1953, and then he continued his Ph.D. study in Cornell University with a minor in philosophy and social psychology.
-He had a long teaching career started from Washington University in St. Louis (1956-1961).
-He then moved to the University of Pittsburgh as assistant professor in English Department (1961-1967) and finally to the University of Wisconsin Madison (1967-1994).
+He had a long teaching career started from the Arts and Sciences at Washington University in St. Louis (1956-1961).
+He then moved to the Dietrich School of Arts and Sciences as assistant professor in English Department (1961-1967) and finally to the University of Wisconsin–Madison College of Letters and Science (1967-1994).
 He earned the Cornell doctorate in 1962.

 Black's major intervention can be summarized into three parts: